ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/tutorials/10_scenario_simulation.rst

 #.
 Once the simulation is successfully completed, the following results can be found in the directory ``results``:

     * ``simulationOutput.xml``: Contains general information about the experiment and an overview on all agents from the simulation.
 Further, an event log is contained.
-If the csv-output is set to false in the ``slaveConfig.xml``, the ``simulationOutput.xml`` will also include the „cyclics” (state in each timestep) of the simulation.
+If the csv-output is set to false in the ``slaveConfig.xml``, the ``simulationOutput.xml`` will also include the „cyclics” (state in each time step) of the simulation.
     * ``Cyclics_Run_xxx.csv``: In case the csv-output is activated, the „cyclics” of each run in the simulation are logged to a separated csv-file.
 This file is missing, if "cyclics" are written directly to the ``simulationOutput.xml`` (i.e. when "LoggingCyclicsToCsv" is set to false).
     * ``Repository_Run_xxx.csv``: Overview of the agents and objects from the simulation as well as some details on scenery components like lane markings, guard rails, etc.